BedrockSolutions/factomd-api-proxy/README.md

 * **`listenPort`:** The port the proxy will listen on.
 Defaults to `8080` for non-SSL operation, and `8443` when SSL is enabled.

+* **`rateLimiting.blockDurationInSeconds`:** The duration of a rate-limiting block.
+Defaults to 600.

+* **`rateLimiting.burstWritesPerSecond`:** The maximum writes-per-second that will be buffered before requests are rejected.
+Defaults to 10.

+* **`rateLimiting.maxWritesPerBlock`:** The maximum number of writes that can be sent during a rate-limiting block.
+A block is simply a period of time, and does not actually correspond to a Factom block.
+Defaults to 600.

+* **`rateLimiting.maxWritesPerSecond`:** The maximum writes-per-second that will be sent to the upstream factomd instance.
+Defaults to 2.

 * **`ssl.certificate`:** Certificate chain in PEM format.
 If this plus `ssl.certificateKey` are present, SSL will be enabled.
 Although it is possible specify just the server certificate here, normally the entire chain of certificates should be specified, starting with the server certificate,